 ODV2D > Grading > Axial Non-Uniform

-Axial Non-Uniformity is a measurement of the uneven scaling of symbol obtained by measuring the module centers in both the X and Y axis.
-Low axial non-uniformity grades may be caused by software errors in code generation or print speed variation during printing.
-The ODV2D will fail any barcode with an axial non-uniformity at or below the value set in this menu, regardless of overall grade.
+obtained by measu axial non-uniformit generation or print The ODV2D will fa ity is a measurement of the uneven scaling of symbol uring the module centers in both the X and Y axis.
+Low y grades may be caused by software errors in code speed variation during printing. il any barcode with an axial non-uniformity at or below the enu, regardless of overall grade.

 BARCODES DataMatrix, QR

 Minimum 0.0

 Maximum 4.0

 Factory Default 3.0

-IMPORTANT Factors into the Overall Grade (page 31).
+IMPORTANT Factors into the Overall Grade (page 34).